victor-develop/get-all-pages/README.md

 # stream-all-pages

-When processing paginated data sources, it's quite annoying to write for loops again and again.
-So I extract a function to help you iterately retrive all your data sources.
+When processing paginated data from a source, it's quite annoying to write `for` loops again and again.
+So I extract a function to help you iterately retrieve all your data conveniently and performantly.
 All you need is to define a function of how to retrieve next page based on previous page's result.
 Then you will get a stream to consume it.
 (It's a more powerful stream than native node stream, i.e. [highland stream](https://caolan.github.io/highland/), but you are free to treat it as a simple node stream)

+Since this is a lazy stream, you can consume the data only as much as you need, and process the values without buffering too much stuff in memory.

 # Installation